winebarrel/def2env/README.md

   -c, --config="ecspresso.yml"    ecspresso config file path ($ECSPRESSO_CONFIG).
   -n, --container-num=0           Container definition index.
   -e, --env-file=ENV-FILE         A file listing environment variables to override.
       --only=ONLY,...
-A file containing a list of environment variable names to pass to the command.
+A file containing a list of environment variable names to pass to the command ($DEF2ENV_ONLY).
       --all                       Pass all environment variables to the command.
       --version
 ```